 - Information: Secondary.
 The newspaper’s account is hearsay, at least a fourth-hand account.
 The editor tells us what the census marshal told him.
-The marshal would have heard it from an unidentified parish resident, who most definitely would not have firsthand knowledge of a 1770 settlement.
+The marshal would have heard it from an unidentified parish resident, who almost certainly would not have firsthand knowledge of a 1770 settlement.

 A month after this newspaper item was published, a senior citizen in the parish was deposed before a local justice of the peace.
 He was specifically questioned about the original owner of a tract of land in his neighborhood.
 In that deposition (see Fig. 3), Bret Lacour swore that he had been in the parish since “1803 or 1804,” living in the same settlement.
 There he had known the man “Mauritaurus” (José Maríe Torres), about whom he also said:

-“The wife of Mauritaurus was an Indian woman. her father was an Indian—her mother was called Babé and was what is called an Egyptian.”
+“The wife of Mauritaurus was an Indian woman. her father was an Indian—her mother was called Babé and was what is called an Egyptian.”6

 - Information: Primary.
 Lacour is speaking from firsthand knowledge of the people he is discussing.
 This, of course, is not to say that the woman named Babé actually was an Egyptian—only that she was known to Lacour and the community as someone “called an Egyptian.”